 Can’t believe December is already there.
-We have already lit our Christmas countdown candle and taken the opportunity to taste a few specialties, which in my opinion and in general terms give its full meaning to this holiday season.
+We have already lit our Christmas countdown candle and taken the opportunity to taste a few specialities, which in my opinion and in general terms give its full meaning to this holiday season.
 So, this is how I had the idea of making homemade gløgg and æbleskiver.
 I must say that we drank and ate pretty good ones the other night at Tivoli, this old and famous amusement park within the city in Copenhagen.
 And we even had a ride (before having æbleskiver – we’re not crazy.)

 Have a mug of hot gløgg (pronounce « glug ») with some æbleskiver (pronounce « eble skiwa’ », something like that…), pancakes shaped like little balls to eat dipped in jam, and you’ll have a taste of Danish Christmas.
 They’re being sold everywhere across the city for a few weeks.
 So, what are they exactly?